jacobcassidy/ddev-wp-setup-script/README.md

 ## Found An Issue?

-If you come across any theme issues, please report them [here](https://github.com/jacobcassidy/ddev-wp-setup-script/issues).
+If you come across any issues, please report them [here](https://github.com/jacobcassidy/ddev-wp-setup-script/issues).